awsdocs/amazon-redshift-developer-guide/doc_source/c_Supported_data_types.md

 **Note**
 Implicit conversions between TIMESTAMPTZ, TIMESTAMP, DATE, TIME, TIMETZ, or character strings use the current session time zone\.
 For information about setting the current time zone, see [timezone](r_timezone_config.md)\.
 The GEOMETRY data type can't be implicitly converted to any other data type\.
 For more information, see [CAST and CONVERT functions](r_CAST_function.md)\.

+### Using dynamic typing for the SUPER data type<a name="r_dynamic_typing_SUPER"></a>

+Amazon Redshift uses dynamic typing to process schemaless SUPER data without the need to declare the data types before you use them in your query\.
+Dynamic typing uses the results of navigating into SUPER data columns without having to explicitly cast them into Amazon Redshift types\.
+For more information about using dynamic typing for SUPER data type, see [Dynamic typing](query-super.md#dynamic-typing-lax-processing)\.

+You can cast SUPER values to and from other data types with some exceptions\.
+For more information, see [Limitations](limitations-super.md)\.